polyaxon/polyaxon/templates/experimentation/concepts.md

 ## Polyaxon Architecture

-In order to understand how to organize your workflow, we need to understand how Polyaxon abstract the best practices of a data scientist job.
+In order to understand how Polyaxon can help you organize your workflow, you need to understand how Polyaxon abstract the best practices of data science job.

 Polyaxon runs both in the cloud and on premise, and provides access via: